joaopedroasz/tractian-node-challenge/readme.md

 - User:
   - Name;
   - E-mail;
-  - Company;

 ### Business Rules:

 - Entity creation:
   - Entities are individual.
-Example: To create a user, isn't need to have a company created;
+Example: To create a unit, isn't need to have a asset created;
   - Is possible to change entities relational dependencies after create one.
-Example: I can create a user and after set his company;
+Example: I can create a company and after set its employees;

-- Entities views:
+- Entities view:
   - Company:
     - View company data;
+    - Don't show all users from company, but the number of users;
     - View unit data:
       - Don't show all assets from each unit, but the number of assets;

+### Use cases:

+- [] Create a company;
+- [] Insert user in company;
+- [] Create an unit;
+- [] Insert many assets in unit;
+- [] Create a asset;
+- [] Change status of an asset;
+- [] Get info from company;
+- [] Get info from unit;
+- [] Get info from asset;